madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 unify whenever we have two atoms that have the same predicate symbol.
 In Datalog, a predicate is determined by its predicate symbol _and_ arity (the number of terms).
 Here, we assume each predicate symbol determines the arity.
-More importantly, we throw an error when the second argument atom is a variable.
-The reason is unification only occurs between a body atom and an atom that appears as a fact.
+More importantly, we throw an error when a term from the second atom is a variable.
+The reason is unification only occurs between a body atom and a fact.
 Since facts cannot have variables, this is safe.
 This is consistent with our earlier assumptions about the form of substitutions.

 We take special care of unification of atoms with repeated variables.
 It requires failing in case of a contradictory variable assignment.
 Consider